 The 5-month waiting period becomes significant when determining your back pay once your SSDI application is approved.
 When approved, Social Security will determine your established onset date (EOD) when your disability begins.
 Your EOD may differ from your alleged onset date (AOD), the day you claim that your disability began.

 Payments will commence from the sixth (6) month after your EOD.
 When calculating your back pay amount, subtract five months from the months since your EOD.

 Remember that Social Security will only provide back pay for up to one (1) year before you become eligible for benefits.
 Thus, if a judge determines that your EOD is 17 months or more before your application date, you can receive the full 12 months of back pay.

-For Supplemental Security Income (SSI), there is not a 5 month waiting period; however, your back pay is for all the past months starting when you first applied for SSI on your current claim.
+For Supplemental Security Income (SSI), there is not a five (5) month waiting period; however, your back pay is for all past months starting when you first applied for SSI on your current claim.

-Whether you live in Orange County, Los Angeles County, San Diego County, or the Imperial Valley, the Social Security Disability application and appeal process can often take well over a year before your claim is approved.
-Click here for a free consultation with an experienced disability attorney in the Southern California area.
+Whether you live in Orange County, Los Angeles County, San Diego County, or the Imperial Valley, the Social Security Disability application and appeal process can take over a year before your claim is approved.
+Get your FREE consultation with an experienced disability attorney in the Southern California area today!